raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 Let's start with a `for of` loop.
 We'll fill in the obvious bit first:[^split]

-[^split]: Note that if we are reading the file from disc, we can actually iterate over the lines directly, instead of calling `.splt('\n)` on the contents.
+[^split]: Note that if we are reading the file from disc, we can actually iterate over the lines directly, instead of calling `.split('\n')` on the contents.

 ```javascript
 const theSingePassSolution = (logContents) => {